cibinjoseph/VOLCANOR/README.md

 12. Update vortex locations
 13. LOOP END - GO TO 6.

+## Contribution and Usage
+This code is under active development and a lot of features--including a proper user-friendly interface--have yet to be added.
+Users are encouraged to go through the code if interested, and let the author know of issues and bugs, if found.
+However, be warned that most of the features are untested and unvalidated and the author offers no guarantee on the results obtained at this point in time.

 ## Authors
 All code here was created by [Cibin Joseph](https://github.com/cibinjoseph) (cibinjoseph92@gmail.com).